What’s the deal with cravings anyway?

 This is normal and it’s likely fine to avoid these foods as long as you are getting the nutrients you need elsewhere.
 Just make sure to check with your care team before cutting something out completely.

-Overall, when it comes to cravings or aversions, the most important thing is to make sure you’re getting the nutrients you need and doing what’s right for your body.
+While some people may never experience a single craving or aversion while pregnant, many will.
+Overall, the most important thing is to make sure you’re getting the nutrients you need and doing what’s right for your body.

-And if that means the occasional 2 AM taco, so be it :)
+And it’s okay to follow your heart and eat what you’re craving every once in a while.
+If that means the occasional 2 AM taco, so be it :)